awslabs/graphstorm/docs/source/configuration/configuration-run.rst

     - Yaml: ``task_tracker: sagemaker_task_tracker``
     - Argument: ``--task_tracker sagemaker_task_tracker``
     - Default value: ``sagemaker_task_tracker``
-- **log_report_frequency**: The frequency of reporting model performance metrics through task_tracker.
-The frequency is defined by using number of iterations, i.e., every N iterations the evaluation metrics will be reported.
-(Please note the evaluation metrics should be generated at the reporting iteration.
-See "eval_frequency" for how evaluation frequency is controlled.)

-    - Yaml: ``log_report_frequency: 1000``
-    - Argument: ``--log-report-frequency 1000``
-    - Default value: ``1000``
 - **restore_model_path**: A path where GraphStorm model parameters were saved.
 For training, if restore_model_path is set, GraphStom will retrieve the model parameters from restore_model_path instead of initializing the parameters.
 For inference, restore_model_path must be provided.

     - Yaml: ``restore_model_path: /model/checkpoint/``